lucified/minard-backend/README.md

 For this to work, you must have the `lucify-protected` profile configured in your AWS credentials (`~/.aws/credentials`).

+This will deploy charles to the staging endpoint.

+### Continuous integration

+Once pull requests are merged to master in GitHub, on the condition that the tests pass, CircleCI will deploy to staging automatically.

 ## Debugging

 A launch configuration for debugging in Visual Studio Code is included under `.vscode`.
-If the server has was started with `npm run dev`, the debugger should be able to attach to the process.
+If the server was started with `npm run dev`, the debugger should be able to attach to the process.

 ## Tests